Students and Teachers Team Up

 - Chico’s Chemistry Summer Research Institute brings together students, professors, and research scientists to share their projects, methodology, and findings.

-- The Environmental Creativity and Research Grant program matches grants up to $10,000 to advance sustainable development on campus and in the community.
-Other research opportunities include the CSU Program for Education and Research in Biotechnology Faculty-Student Collaborative Research Seed Grants of up to $15,000 and the Big Chico Creek Ecological Reserve Student Research Grants, up to $3,000 for research projects on the reserve.
+- Research funding opportunities include the CSU Program for Education and Research in Biotechnology Faculty-Student Collaborative Research Seed Grants of up to $15,000 and the Provost’s Undergraduate Awards for Research and Creativity.

 - The colleges of Behavioral and Social Sciences, Humanities and Fine Arts, and Natural Sciences sponsor annual symposiums of student research.